-Ontario’s legislature is set to resume this week for the first time since the re-election of Premier Doug Ford’s Progressive Conservatives, with politicians returning amid a health-care staffing crisis and skyrocketing inflation.
+Ontario’s legislature is set to resume this week for the first time since Premier Doug Ford’s Progressive Conservatives were re-elected, with politicians returning amid a healthcare staffing crisis and skyrocketing inflation.

 The premier is expected to acknowledge the health-care and economic pressures, but it’s unclear if any new measures will be added to the budget or throne speech to deal with them.

 “The mainstays of the agenda are the same as they were before and during the election campaign, including rebuilding Ontario’s economy, getting more people into the skilled trades, and getting shovels in the ground to build more homes, roads, highways, transit and other key infrastructure,” a senior government source said.

 “The government will also reiterate how it’s supporting the healthcare system, particularly in light of current pressures.
 That said, we are signalling that the context and climate in which that agenda is being implemented is shifting based on global economic trends.”